Skip to main content

 stability3 negative mentions

-• The game has been abandoned by the developer, with no updates or communication for an extended period, leading to frustration among players.
+• The game has been abandoned by the developer with no updates or communication for several years, leaving the content incomplete and the experience stagnant.

 • gameplay